How Insoles For Fallen Arches Reduce Pain & Fatigue

 Symptoms of Fallen Arches

 Fallen arches cause feet to tire easily.
 This limits the ability to perform jobs requiring long periods of standing or engage in strenuous physical activities like distance running and soccer.
-Tired feet is the most common symptom of fallen arches and can be very painful.
+Tired feet is the most common symptom of fallen arches and can be very painful, typically felt in the arches or in the form of throbbing heel pain.

 Back pain is another symptom of fallen arches.
 Flat feet don’t provide sufficient support for a healthy posture.
 Poor posture then puts extra strain on back muscles.
 Back pain symptoms range in severity.